-This document provides a clear picture of the Service's planned activities for the period 2017-18.
+This document provides a clear picture of the Service's planned activities for the period 2018-19.
 It contains:

-- Service Overview: This provides the reader with a basic understanding of the Service and its purpose - Update on Children's Service Review Implementation Date 1.4.17 - Future Development of the Service: This section identifies the key challenges facing the Service and notes the areas for future development and improvement - Service Priorities: The information captured here is critical in terms of providing clarity of the priorities and outcomes being targeted by the Service and also identifying the focus of activities for the 2017/18 deliverables.
+- Service Overview: This provides the reader with a basic understanding of the Service and its purpose - Update on Children's Services service review Implemented new structure 1st April 2017. - Future Development of the Service: This section identifies the key challenges facing the Service and notes the areas for future development and improvement - Service Priorities: The information captured here is critical in terms of providing clarity of the priorities and outcomes being targeted by the Service and also identifying the focus of activities for the 2018/19 deliverables.
 Appropriate consideration of risks should also be carried out as part of the service planning activities. - Management Arrangements: This section gives a high level view of the management arrangements in place for the Service such as structure and resources but also includes information on scrutiny activity and performance management.